vstconsulting/polemarch/doc/gui.rst

 * **name** - name of your host.
   Name can be either human-readable(example.com) or hostname/IP (192.168.0.12) or range of them(19[2:7].168.0.12).

+* **notes** - not required field for some user’s notes, for example, for what purpose this host was created or something like this.

 Section "Adding new variable":